After you have Google Cloud Source Repositories set up as described in Setting Up a Repository, you can create a new local Git repository.

 gcloud source repos clone [REPO_NAME] [LOCAL_DIRECTORY] cd [LOCAL_DIRECTORY]

-a remote named
+a GCP repository as a remote named

 origin and clones it into a local

-credentials so that you won't be required to enter your password.
+Cloud SDK credentials so that you won't be required to enter your password.

-For Windows users: Some of the standard git installations set a system-wide credential helper.
+For Windows users: Some of the standard Git installations set a system-wide credential helper.
 If this credential manager creates a dialog box asking for a username and password, click cancel to allow the gcloud CLI to supply credentials.

 that does not include gcloud in the path, you will need to qualify your clone

 gcloud beta source repos clone --use-full-gcloud-path [REPO_NAME] [LOCAL_DIRECTORY]